Eeps30/sbi-software-test/README.md

 - run `npm start` in the same directory to stand up the server
 - navigate into the client folder and run `npm install` to install client packages
 - from the client folder, run `npm start` to stand up the React front end
+- it is possible that the client will detect that port 3000 is being used and will use a different one, most likely 3001
-- browse to http://localhost:3000 to see the React front end
+- browse to http://localhost:3000 or http://localhost:3001 to see the React front end

 # Testing